zhiheng-huang/RNNLMPara/README.md

 Understanding (ASRU), 2013.
 ```

+Two stage class RNNs uses two stage classes (super classes and classes) as opposed to one class.
+Parallel RNN trainer splits the training data into batches and then dispatchs jobs to multiple CPUs/nodes for slave models training.
 Two stage class RNNs and parallel RNNs not only result in equal or lower WERs compared to original RNNs but also accelerate training by 2 and 10 times respectively.
 Code is developed based on [RNNLM 0.3e (Tomas Mikolov)](http://www.fit.vutbr.cz/~imikolov/rnnlm/).
 The following changes are made

   1) Separate Vocab part to a class